 In the Theravada teachings, there are sixteen dharma realms in the fine-material world.

-The beings of the fine material plane of existence are no longer subject to sense desire and they have left the lower six realms, the sense-sphere realm, never to fall back.
+The beings of the fine material plane of existence are no longer subject to sense desire and they have left the lower six realms, the desire or sense-sphere realm, never to fall back.